 Beer Et Seq is always interested in period descriptions of beer flavour.
 It’s a rare window into tastes of the past.
 Technical brewing descriptions help to a degree, but more by inference and deduction.

 In 1944, a mordant piece by American journalist Hal Boyle appeared in the Free-Lance Star, a Fredericksburg, Virginia newspaper that is still active.
 Boyle, a top wartime correspondent, examined the chronic shortage in wartime London for spirits and wine.
 Beer was more easily obtained but he had comments in its regard as well.

 In a few strokes he paints a vivid picture of winsome Jean, a blonde West End bootlegger.
 Her M.O. was emerging stylishly dressed from a black cab clutching a package for a well-heeled or well-placed customer.

 Americans in London, officers and diplomats, dominated the market for illicit liquor because they had the scratch, the brass.
 This caused no little resentment, the article implied, among their British hosts but if anything Boyle probably understated the fissures in the interests of inter-Allied cooperation.

-But onto beer flavour: seeking to explain mild ale and bitter beer to Americans, Boyle said mild is like mixing your beer with rainwater and sugar.
-And bitter is like mixing it with rainwater and quinine.
-Today he might say the IPA that is the rage around the world is like mixing Bud with vodka and grapefruit juice.
+But onto beer flavour.
+Seeking to explain mild ale and bitter beer to Americans, Boyle stated mild was like mixing Yankee beer with rainwater and sugar.
+And bitter, like mixing in rainwater and quinine.
+A neat formulation, I don’t think modern beer criticism has anything on Hal Boyle.